usama-asghar1/PokemonDeck/README.md

 # PokemonDeck - IN PROGRESS

-A React app that allows users to create their own Pokemon decks, and sort, filter and delete them.
+A React app that allows users to create their own Pokemon decks, and sort, filter and delete them. <br>
 Current version (front end only) - users can randomly generate a different pokemon card and search through different cards to find more information about them.

 ## Usage